 So instead of teaching you cartography directly, these books will speak to many of cartography’s foundational elements, such as color and typography.

-Often the key to learning something new is to boil it down to its fundamentals and build up your knowledge from there.
-And that’s exactly what these books will do: they’ll teach you the first principles behind cartography’s fundamentals – principles that you can build upon as you create your own designs.
+Often the key to learning something new is to boil it down to its fundamentals and then build up your knowledge from there.
+And that’s exactly what these books will do: they’ll teach you the first principles behind cartography’s fundamentals – principles that you can then build upon as you create your own designs.

 🔑 = A key passage, quote, or insight.

 A masterpiece.
 It’ll teach you how to see.

 ⭐️ “Chapter 2: Micro / Macro Readings”; “Chapter 3: Layering & Separation”; “Chapter 5: Color & Information”